 Each scheduled passenger transport service will be reviewed at least once every five years to ensure it continues to meet the needs of current and future passengers.
-Any new service or major service alteration will be trialled for a period of at least two years.
+Any new service or major service alteration will normally be trialled for a period of at least two years.

-- Continuously monitor, review and improve bus, rail and ferry services ensuring each service is reviewed at least once every five years - Undertake an annual survey of passengers and the wider community to determine satisfaction levels.
+- Continuously monitor, review and improve bus, rail and ferry services ensuring each service is reviewed at least once every five years. - Set predetermined trigger points (e.g., levels of demand) for when services should be reviewed. - Undertake an annual survey of passengers and the wider community to determine satisfaction levels.
 Include in the survey questions based on the objectives of the New Zealand Transport Strategy. - Regularly monitor stakeholder and customer satisfaction and undertake strategic market research into future demand, with increasing emphasis on the transport disadvantaged. - Review trolley bus routes to ensure these are provide in areas of greatest demand.

-2.2 Modal Plans
+2.2 Modal plans